canonical/real-time-ubuntu-docs/docs/how-to/cpu-boot-configs.rst

 * configure ``nohz_full=<CPU list>``

 where <CPU list> specifies the CPUs to be isolated.
-The list must not include the CPU that boots the system.
+The list must not include the CPU that boots the system, meaning the ones you want to avoid receiving scheduling-clock interrupts.

 Reduce read-copy-update jitter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~